Junior Vet Camp: Summer 2020 Dates TBA

 Campers will learn about veterinary medicine first-hand in classrooms, laboratories, and outdoor facilities that include Auburn’s raptor, equine, dairy, beef, and swine units.
 Campers will learn about public health, food animals, wildlife, anatomy, imaging, and first aid, as well as gain valuable mentoring about veterinary science careers.

 Camp participants will experience campus-life while residing in Auburn's resident dormitories, eating at campus dining facilities, and enjoying evening social and recreational activities.
 Campers will have 24/7 counselor supervision.

-For more information on our world renowned Veterinary program, please visit our website at: http://www.vetmed.auburn.edu/.
+For more information on our world-renowned Veterinary program, please visit our website at: http://www.vetmed.auburn.edu/.

-Campers will have various meal options for breakfast and lunch in The Student Center.
-Unlike breakfast and lunch, dinner is held in The Village Dining facility, where they have unlimited options of a buffet-style meal.
+Campers will have various meal options for breakfast in The Student Center.
+Lunch will be catered at the Auburn University Veterinary Medicine Facility.
+Dinner is held in The Terrell Dining facility, where campers will have unlimited options of a buffet-style meal.

 The instructional activities and hands-on experiences for this camp will be held at the Auburn University Veterinary Medicine facility.

 Robbi Beauchamp joined the Office of Academic Affairs staff in the College of Veterinary Medicine in 2013.
 Robbi serves in the role of Scholarship Advisor and Coordinator of Student Development.
 She received a bachelor’s degree in Public Relations Speech Communications from Auburn University in 1988.
 Robbi brings 25 plus years of experience in the areas of marketing, communications, business administration, recruiting, public relations and fund-raising to her role at the College of Veterinary Medicine.
 She and her husband, Robert, met while in school at Auburn and upon graduating were married and established their family and businesses in the Auburn/Opelika area.